-The mission of the University of Utah Department of Physics Astronomy is to advance knowledge about the appearances and interactions of energy and matter and of celestial objects and phenomena.
+The mission of the University of Utah Department of Physics and Astronomy is to advance knowledge about the appearances and interactions of energy and matter and of celestial objects and phenomena.
 We strive to share this knowledge with students and the wider community through a continuous effort in undergraduate and graduate teaching and by achieving research excellence in theoretical physics, experimental physics and astronomy.

-In pursuit of our mission, the University of Utah Department of Physics Astronomy supports the highest levels of research and teaching among its faculty members.
+In pursuit of our mission, the University of Utah Department of Physics and Astronomy supports the highest levels of research and teaching among its faculty members.
 We strive to enable the success of undergraduate and graduate students by creating an academically excellent, efficient and comfortable learning environment.
-The Department supports the utilization of its accomplishments for the benefit of organizations and individuals in the local as well as global community.
+The department supports the utilization of its accomplishments for the benefit of organizations and individuals in the local as well as global community.